sjiaire/cr-site-natacha/content/rental_apartments/modern-gacuriro.md

 **Furnished 3-Bedroom Apartment for Rent - Gacuriro**

-Stay in this stylish 3-bedroom furnished apartment located on the 4th floor of a high-end building in an exclusive estate of Vision City.
+Stay in this stylish 3-bedroom furnished apartment located on the 4th floor of a high-end building in Vision City, an exclusive estate of Gacuriro.
 Gacuriro is a quiet residential neighborhood with lots of parks and beautiful views.

 This modern residence is spacious and neat.
 It has a bright lounge, an American kitchen, an en suite bedroom, 2 bedrooms sharing a bathroom and balconies.
 In addition, high-speed internet and security service are available!